Share with your social and professional network

 What is a chemical safety assessment?

-A chemical safety assessment is a type of risk analysis done specifically for chemicals.
-It’s an important documentation step for ensuring the safety of all commercial goods.
-So, whether you’re an importer, manufacturer, or a distributor, you must complete an assessment of the chemicals you use in your products.
+A chemical safety assessment involves conducting a risk analysis specifically focused on chemicals.
+As a result, it plays a crucial role in documenting safety measures for all commercial goods.
+Therefore, whether you’re an importer, manufacturer, or distributor, you must complete an assessment of the chemicals used in your products.

-The goal of these analyses is to find toxic substances that may be present in a product and to set up control measures to prevent them from harming consumers.
-A thorough analysis should include the risks that products pose at all stages in the supply chain.
+These assessments identify toxic substances in a product and establish control measures to prevent consumer harm.
+Consequently, a thorough analysis evaluates the risks that products pose at every stage of the supply chain.

 What does a chemical safety assessment include?